 Still, credit growth is necessary for domestic expansion; hence, perhaps, a healthier Brazil requires higher portfolio flows to help drive credit growth aimed at infrastructure investment, as the current account widens due to higher imports of capital goods and lower export revenues.
 But such credit expansion needs to be better channeled toward productive investment rather than to continue feeding already over-leveraged household consumption.
 In fact, clear game rules, prudent macroeconomic management and proper incentives for private capital would generate the proper conditions for foreign capital to fund local investment projects directly through debt and equity channels.
 There is no doubt that the bulk of the financing for the current account deficit needs to come from FDI rather than portfolio flows.
 However, FDI has already broken records in Brazil and other Latin American countries and, as current account deficits widen, further financing may be required.
 In particular, a deceleration in China risks deterring FDI destined for sectors like commodities or other tradable goods, leading to greater concern about the future financing of current accounts.
 Could it be possible then that portfolio flows deliver a dual role of providing extra financing for the current account while feeding domestic credit?
 And, more importantly, can such credit be aimed at productive investment rather than short-term consumption?

-One Response to “Can Portfolio Flows Play a Dual Role in Brazil in 2013?”
+5 Responses to “Can Portfolio Flows Play a Dual Role in Brazil in 2013?”

 One result will be President Obama’s decision to avoid the whole Israeli-Palestinian quagmire, hopeless in the face of Netanyahu’s intransigence.